ptangphao/Crab-Movies/README.md

 ## Running the tests

-We have extensivly tested this repository to demonstrate the intent of our functionality and better articultae our motives, as well as track our feasibility.
+We have extensivly tested this repository to demonstrate the intent of our functionality and better articultae our motives, as well as track the feasibility of our app.

-### Break down into end to end tests
+### A break down of our tests

 Explain what these tests test and why

+In the terminal
 ```
-Give an example
+bundle
+be rake db:create
+be rake db:migrate
+be rspec
+# see all tests pass
 ```

 ## Contributing

-Please read [https://gist.github.com/PurpleBooth/b24679402957c63ec426] for details on our code of conduct, and the process for submitting pull requests to us.
+Please (read)[https://gist.github.com/PurpleBooth/b24679402957c63ec426] for details on our code of conduct, and the process for submitting pull requests to us.

 ## Authors